BingyaoHuang/bingyaohuang.github.io/_posts/2018-3-4-Calibrate-Kinect-and-projector.md

 	// block color
 	unsigned char color = 1;

 	//!
-The order must be consistent with OpenCV order: row first then column, each row sweep from left to right for (int y = offset; y < imgSize.height - offset; y = y + squareHeight) {
+The order must be consistent with OpenCV order:
+    //row first then column, each row sweep from left to right for (int y = offset; y < imgSize.height - offset; y = y + squareHeight) {
 		color = ~color;
 		if (y + squareHeight > imgSize.height - offset) {